 Letters & Science undergraduates are excellent scholars, leaders, and community members.
 Undergraduates are encouraged to apply for scholarships.
 Putting together materials, asking for recommendations, and writing essays prepare students for many other competitive processes that enhance their future opportunities.
 What you learn about yourself through these processes will make you a better student, employee, and citizen.
 You are able to articulate your strengths and identify gaps and challenges.
 Although you may not be awarded a scholarship every time, you will be prepared to apply for more and more opportunities.

 Scholarships at the sophomore (2nd year), junior, and senior level recognize achievement and offset financial need.
-Each fall the College of Letters & Science opens a general application for continuing students who are full-time and have at least two semesters of enrollment in UW-Madison courses.
+Each fall, the College of Letters & Science opens a general application for continuing students who are full-time and have at least two semesters of enrollment in UW-Madison courses.
 Applicants are considered for many scholarships through one application.

 The College of Letters & Science runs several scholarship competitions.
-The time lines are general listed here.
+The time lines are generally listed here.
 Explore scholarship opportunities through the Scholarships@UW-Madison portal.
 Check with your major(s) department advisor to inquire about upcoming opportunities.